happypeter/edocs/woodwork.md

     - https://www.youtube.com/watch?v=aC8oFt7nG-M
   - it is a checkout version of my frech cleat, holding tools I use for just this project
 - french cleat
+  - for light weight things you don't want a cleat, use screws https://youtu.be/8En-OTfePys?t=251
   - lock it
     - https://youtu.be/N2USF9mTqxs?t=287
   - notes